lando/lando/docs/tutorials/lando-with-vscode.md

 lando rebuild -y
 ```

-Finally, add VSCode  need a custom `launch.json` file in VS Code in order to map paths so that XDebug works correctly.
+Finally, add a custom `launch.json` file in VSCode in order to map paths so that XDebug works correctly.

 ```bash
 touch .vscode/launch.json